behave/behave.example/docs/tutorial09.rst

 Tutorial 9: Use Background
 ==============================================================================

-:Goal: XXX Use step parameter to handover parameters to step functions.
+:Goal: Use the ``Background`` concept to execute a number of steps before each scenario.

 Write the Feature Test
 ------------------------